ascemama/ShellcodeStubTemplate/README.md

    2. XOR the shellcode with it
    3. compiled the ASM decryption stub with the correct shellcode length
    4. prepend the decryption stub to the XORed shellcode
+5.  inject.c can be compiled and will run a defined payload.
+This is here to help troubleshooting.

 ` python.exe .\Encryptor.py -f .\shellcode.bin -o enc_shellcode.bin`